 Wedding insurance purchased through WedSure starts at $125 for $1 million of per occurrence coverage, $2 million aggregate, and provides liability coverage for not just the wedding and reception but also the wedding rehearsal and rehearsal dinner.
 Policies also include free host liquor liability coverage.

 In addition to wedding liability insurance, WedSure also offers wedding cancelation/postponement coverage to help reimburse for out-of-pocket costs if you have to cancel or reschedule your wedding for unforeseen reasons.
-However, this coverage must be purchased at least 15 days before the date of the event.

 Best for Destination Weddings: Travelers